Leveraging Variational Autoencoders for Parameterized MMSE Estimation: VAE-Parameterized Estimator

 \subsubsection{MSE-Optimality}

-Theorem \ref{cor:cme_bound} shows that the distance of the \mapvae estimator to the \ac{cme} only depends on the first two moments of the posterior distribution $p_\btheta(\B z \cnd \B y)$, which is approximated by $q_\bphi(\B z \cnd \B y)$.
-In particular, the bound is smaller if the first moments of these posterior distributions match, which can reasonably assumed to be the case after successfully training the \ac{vae}, being a mild assumption as no restrictions on their higher moments apply.
+Theorem \ref{cor:cme_bound} shows the expected distance of the \mapvae estimator to the \ac{cme} only depends on the first two moments of the posterior distribution $p_\btheta(\B z \cnd \B y)$, which is approximated by $q_\bphi(\B z \cnd \B y)$.
+In particular, the bound is smaller if the first moments of $q_\bphi(\B z \cnd \B y)$ match those of $p_\btheta(\B z \cnd \B y)$, which can reasonably assumed to be the case after successfully training the \ac{vae}, being a mild assumption as no restrictions to higher moments apply.

 Moreover, the smaller the variances of $p_{\btheta}(\B z \cnd \B y)$, the better the \ac{cme} approximation.
 Intuitively, this means that the less stochastic a mapping from the observation to the latent space is, the better the \mapvae estimator performs.
 Let us consider the following setup to motivate the encoder variances to become small after training.
 Assume the input data is compressible onto a lower-dimensional manifold, i.e., a lossless compression mapping exists from $\CC^N$ to $\RR^\NL$.
 In particular, this is known to be fulfilled for \textit{natural signals}, e.g., images or audio signals, wireless channels (especially in mmWave systems), or, in general, signals that exhibit a sparse representation through a dictionary.
 Then, a deterministic mapping exists into the latent space that can be learned by the \ac{vae}.
 In other words, there is no necessity for a stochastic mapping, and the variances in \eqref{eq:cme_bound_exp} can be chosen as zero without performance loss.
 This holds without restriction for the VAE-genie variant, where the encoder input is noiseless.
 For the VAE-noisy and VAE-real variants, although the latent encoding is trained to be stochastically independent of the noise, finding a deterministic mapping may be more intricate, especially in the low \ac{snr} regime, yielding a possibly higher encoder variance.
 We elaborate on this hypothesis in more detail for the example of channel estimation in \ac{mimo} systems in \Cref{sec:practical} and show through simulations in \Cref{subsec:res_arcstudy} that the \ac{vae}'s encoder variances are indeed converging towards zero during the training process.